scheb/2fa/doc/troubleshooting.rst

 Have a look at the response of the HTTP call when you sent over the 2fa and the trusted parameter.
 Do you see a cookie being set (``Set-Cookie`` header)?

+Yes
-* Yes -> Please validate the cookie's parameters.
+    Please validate the cookie's parameters.
 Make sure everything is fine for that cookie: the path, domain, and other cookie options.
 Did you maybe try to `set it for a top level domain <https://github.com/scheb/two-factor-bundle/issues/242#issuecomment-538735430>`_\ ?
-* No, there's no cookie set: Unknown issue.
+No, there's no cookie set
+    Unknown issue.
 Try to reach out for help by :doc:`creating an issue </https://github.com/scheb/2fa/issues/new?labels=Support&template=support-request>` and let us know what you've already tested.